noahehall/theBookOfNoah/web_technoligies/core/browser/browser.md

 			- handled in the service worker
 #### Push API
 	- allows a service worker to handle push messages from a server
-		- even while the app is not active
+		- even while the app is not active (i.e. browser is not open)